 Privacy notice electoral services

-Arun District Council collects information about you in order to provide you with the following service: electoral registration and conducting elections and polls.
+We collect information about you in order to provide you with the electoral services such as electoral registration, conducting elections and polls.

 We will be asking you for: